makyinmars/Silicobra/README.md

 I plan to eventually add more resumes templates once the basics of the project are completed.

+### Toolkit
+- Nextjs
+- TypeScript -> Better for development
+- Tailwindcss -> Styling
+- useState -> This might chance to redux toolkit if state management is needed.
+- reac-hook-form -> Form
+- react-pdf -> Pdf manipulation

 ### Design
 This is a rough solution/desing.
 Once the project has started.
 I will update with new styles.